kayeschong/python-games/README.md

 # python-games
-Learn to make simple games in python
+Learn to make simple games in python, prequel to simulation games

 Pong
 Classic Pong game with guidance from freecodecamp